 Recently I wrote a post called “A Pastor’s Take on Short Term Mission Teams.”
 In that post I talked about “how” to do short term missions.
 This week, I’m writing about “why” your church should participate in short term missions.
 When done wisely, sending short term mission teams can be a great blessing to your church.
 Here are 5 reasons why:

 - Short term mission trips can help your people personalize the Great Commission.
 Yes, I’ve read the progression of home to the nations in Acts 1:8.
 Yes, I’ve heard the argument that you should witness at home before going around the world.
 I’ve also seen how a cross-cultural mission trip can change a person’s perspective on the Great Commission.
-I’ve seen the “light bulb” go off for people as they realize they have a roll to play in making disciples of all nations.
+I’ve seen the “light bulb” go off for people as they realize they have a role to play in making disciples of all nations.
 I’ve seen people return home with a new sense of purpose, seeking to make disciples of their own nation.

 - Short term mission trips can force your people to think about communicating the gospel.
 Recently at Immanuel, we started training our short term participants in how to share the gospel and how to share their testimony.
 Some of our people were forced, for the first time, to stop and think through how to communicate the gospel and how to communicate their story.
 This intentional preparation will pay dividends, not just on the mission field, but also at home.
 Several of our people have told me the training and preparation helped them share the gospel right here at home.